paulLeClair/P-Engine/README.md

 As such, it's being tailored for applications that use such a "render loop" in their architecture, and by that I just mean the core functionality at a high-level can be approximated as something like:  `while (condition) { update(); render(); }`

 Eventually I'd like it to be able to wrap up any Vulkan GPU work you want to do, including pure compute pipelines and the like, if possible.
-One step at a time!

 Currently it's on its way to being able to render simple 3D scenes, and I hope to have a "Hello, Triangle" example set up ASAP that will demonstrate how the user might set up a graphical application with this framework.
 The engine has been in development since I finished classes back in January 2021, and I've worked on it concurrently with studying various resources to learn about how game engines work.
 I can only work on it in my free time, but so far I'm making some progress.